 In my 28 years of life, I’ve yet to meet someone who enjoys waiting.
-But, in my experience, I have personally witnessed the power of patience.
 As a mama of five, I’m pretty sure it’s my kids’ least favorite word.
 When they want a snack but I’m nursing the baby, they’re told to wait.
 When they want to run downstairs on Christmas morning and I need to quickly grab my camera first, they’re told to wait.
 When my eyes have barely opened in the morning and their energy level is already on 1,000, they’re told to keep it down and wait.
 Come on mamas, I know I’m not the only one.
 “Wait” has become a pretty common word in my vocabulary these days.

 Yet, when I’m told by my heavenly Father to wait, I’m all of a sudden impatient, complaining and wondering why on earth do I have to wait?
 Like a kid, I’m so eager to receive what’s coming because I know it’s going to be so good and so fulfilling.

 But, there is an intentional purpose behind why we must learn to wait.
 Waiting on God is being okay sitting in the passenger seat.
 The only example of this I can think of is driving with my husband.
 Wives, please don’t leave me out here to dry.
 It has taken me basically all 9 years of our marriage to not co-pilot with my husband when he’s driving.
 He has a style of driving and I have a very differing style.
 But ultimately, when we are in the car together, when I sit in that passenger seat, I’m giving up my way of navigating to respect his.
 Imagine being God, having everything worked out for an individual and that individual decides to take all these different routes that weren’t apart of the master map and now has delayed the original arrival date.
 You’d be pretty annoyed I’m sure.
 Yet God isn’t annoyed one bit.